Money Transmitter Bond: A Comprehensive Guide

 Which States Require Money Transmitters to Purchase a Money Transmitter Bond?

-All 50 states and the District of Columbia require money transmitters to purchase a surety bond as a prerequisite to licensure.
+49 states and the District of Columbia require money transmitters to purchase a surety bond as a prerequisite to licensure.
+Montana is the only state that does not require money transmitters to be bonded.
+To view our state-by-state guides, click the links below.